Wishing you knew more about Aboriginal culture? Search no more.

 Aboriginal people have dark skin and live in the outback

 This is a very noxious weed that grows everywhere!
 Just look at images used by the tourism industry: Aboriginal people are painted and dancing, are not named and shown in nature.
 It's hard to rip this one out.

-Statistically speaking, the highest number of Aboriginal people live in Western Sydney and not the outback.
-Proportionally (i.e. as a percentage of the population) you'll find the highest percentage in the Northern Territory.
+Statistically speaking, the largest number of Aboriginal people live in Western Sydney and not the outback.
+Proportionally (i.e. as a percentage of the population) you'll find the highest percentage lives in the Northern Territory.